saloniidhawale/CheckWeatherAPI/README.md

-# 🌤️ Weather Dashboard API Project
+# Weather Dashboard API Project by Saloni Dhawale
 A simple beginner-friendly project built to learn how APIs work using Python and Flask.
 This application fetches real-time weather data from the OpenWeather API and displays it to the user.
 ---